ricrogz/lxScrabble/README.md

 * **!disconnect**: Quit. **WARNING**: this will stop the bot, and you will have to executer the program again.
 * **!op**: get op'ed by the bot (the bot must have 'op' itself).

+# Usage of non-ascii characters

+Before non-ascii characters can be used, they have to be incorporated to the code of the program.
+The proper way of doing it is in the header file "mimics.h", by adding them to the defines `NONLATIN_LCASE` and `NONLATIN_UCASE`, respetively for the lowercase character and its uppercase equivalent.
+Please keep the characters ordered so that different cases of the same letters are placed at the same indexes in both strings!

 # Changes from WScrabble

 * Source code has been divided into several files for clarity.